Elwinmage/ha-reefbeat-component/README.md

 ## Virtual Led :
 - Group and manage LED with a virtual device (Create a vitual device from the integration panel, then use the configure button to link the leds).
-- You can only use Kelvin and intensity to control your leds.
+- You can only use Kelvin and intensity to control your leds if you have G2 or a mix of G1 and G2.
+- You can use both Kelvin/Intensity and White&Blue  if you have only G1

 <p align="center">